-2. PGR Supervision
+2. Phd.
+Supervision

-Supervision of PhDs and Research Masters is by a primary supervisor who is responsible for providing guidance on the research carried out by the student and manages the student's training.
+Supervision is by a primary supervisor who is responsible for providing guidance on the research carried out by the student and manages the student's training.
 The supervisor, in consultation with the GRC and Head of School, is responsible for identifying a replacement supervisor should the need arise.
-Academics should not take on sole supervisory roles of PhDs when they are within five years of retirement.
+Academics should not take on sole supervisory roles when they are within five years of retirement.